TetsuakiBaba/p5MediaPipe/README.md

 To make it easier to handle mediapipe with p5, I have downloaded the necessary asm and js files for each example. p5MediaPipe branches are created for each version of mediapipe.

+p5MediaPipe stores all necessary libraries in the project file for implementation in standalone applications.

 ## Version
 * mediapipe@v0.10.14
 * https://cdn.jsdelivr.net/npm/@mediapipe/tasks-vision@0.10.14/